arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using one of the built-in LEDs of the Opta™ device and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.

-To upload the code, click the **Verify** button to compile the sketch and check for errors, then click the **Upload** button to program the device with the sketch.
+To upload the code, click the **Verify** button to compile the sketch and check for errors.
+Then, click the **Upload** button to program the device with the sketch.
+If two COM ports are available, which might happen after using the PLC IDE to program the device, select the COM port with the lower number.

 ![Uploading a sketch to the Opta™ the Arduino IDE](assets/arduino-ide-2.png)